enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

         %body
           CONTENT

-There is, of course, the potential for a variety of HamlSource whitespace forms which result in different treatments, such as those for Multiline or HereDocs.
+There is the potential for a variety of HamlSource whitespace forms which result in different treatments, such as those for Multiline or HereDocs.
 Also, there is a variety of HtmlOutput whitespace forms, including a difference under `option:preserve` or `option:preformatted`.

 In summary of the basic indentation rules: